EGA-archive/LocalEGA-distribution/README.md

 * OpenSSL
 * libpq
 * glib-2.0
-* Compilation tools: make cmake gcc git autoconf ...
+* Development tools: make cmake gcc git autoconf patch ...
-* patch
 * PAM

 On Debian/Ubuntu, you can install the dependencies with: